 Smoked beef short ribs is a simple recipe that results in the most flavorful and juicy meat.
-Smoking short ribs so they cook low and slow is the key to having the beef shred and be fork-tender.
-When using English cut short ribs and a wonderful combination of seasonings for a rub you cannot go wrong with this recipe.
-The seasoned outer crust is crunchy and caramelized yet the inside is smokey and delicate all for a perfect savory bite.
+Smoking short ribs so they cook slowly is the key to having the beef fall apart and be fork-tender.
+These short ribs are the ultimate bbq comfort food & are way easier to make than you can imagine.

-Steps & Timing When Making Beef Short Ribs on the Smoker
+Steps for Making Beef Short Ribs in the Smoker

 - PREP SMOKER & BRING SHORT RIBS TO ROOM TEMPERATURE - 1 HOUR